-A. Sales
+A.Sales

 For the year ended d December 31,

-Related parties 2022 2021
+Related parties 2023 2022

-Kinsus Interconnect Technology Corp. \$228 \$-
+Kinsus Interconnect Technology Corp. \$485 \$228

+Pegatron Corporation 13 -

+Total \$498 \$228

 Selling prices is set by the fixed price for sale to other customers and taking into account the cost of its after-sales services plus reasonable profit.
-Collecion terms for related parties were 90 days after monthly closing.
+Collecion terms for related parties were 90 days after monthly closing and 30 days after monthly closing, respectively.